How to pay for college with scholarships

 Too many students go for quantity over quality – they apply for tons of scholarships without evaluating whether they qualify.

-There are scholarships for almost anything — from doing volunteer work to being a “Star Trek” fan, and everything in between.
+There are scholarships for almost anything — from volunteering to being a “Star Trek” fan and everything in between.
 It can be tempting to apply for every scholarship available, but the trick is finding scholarships that truly fit your experience and interests.
 Applying for these types of scholarships with tight restrictions will narrow the applicant pool, giving you a better chance of winning.

 2. Contact your school’s financial aid office